toladata/TolaTables/README.md

 sudo pip install --upgrade google-api-python-client
 * 0’s let it run on any local address i.e. localhost,127.0.0.1 etc.

+# Celery
+This app requires celery.
+This requires the daemonization of a celery worker in the background and the install of a messaging broker

 #Filtering data from the api endpoint
 To filter data from api/silos/#{pk}/data endpoint add a mongodb query to the modifier at the end of the url